Choosing a solicitor to contest a Will

 Contesting a Will involves complex legal principles.
 It is therefore crucial that the solicitor dealing with the case is an expert in this area.

 We have a large team of solicitors and lawyers who deal exclusively with contentious probate law, devoting 100% of their time to it.
-This means that they are not a ‘jack of all trades’, undertaking contested Will cases alongside other areas of legal practice, but are true specialists with a wide range of experience.
+This means that they are not a ‘Jack of all trades’, undertaking contested Will cases alongside other areas of legal practice, but are true specialists, with a wide range of experience within this niche area of law.

 It pays to have an experienced specialist lawyer on your side; someone who has encountered the sort of issues you are facing many times before; someone who is able to get straight to the heart of the matter and will know what options you have.